 Can an app find everything automatically?

 Usually not perfectly.
-Most apps cannot reliably find every subscription across bank statements, app stores, email receipts, direct website billing, family plans, and old annual renewals without some gaps or cleanup.
+Most apps cannot reliably find every subscription across app stores, bank statements, email receipts, direct website billing, PayPal, family plans, and old annual renewals without some gaps or cleanup.
 The practical approach is to start from the evidence you already have, then use a focused tracker to keep the confirmed list visible and useful.

 That is the right expectation to bring to Orbit too.
 Orbit helps you build and maintain a clearer subscription list.
 It should not be described as magical full automatic discovery.